laminas/laminas-hydrator/docs/book/v3/strategies/datetime-immutable-formatter-strategy.md

 ### Create hydrator and add strategy

-Create a hydrator and add `DateTimeImmutableFormatterStrategy` as strategy.
+Create a hydrator and add `DateTimeImmutableFormatterStrategy` as strategy:

 ```php
 $hydrator = new Laminas\Hydrator\ReflectionHydrator();